tmazitov/ft_irc_tester/README.md

 # ft_irc_tester

 Small tester for your irc server.
+You can choose 2 options:
+* let the program test your IRC server
+* test server by yourself with ready to use client

-## How to run automatic test (programm will test your IRC server)
+### How to run automatic test
+Programm will test your IRC server

 1. Run your IRC server.